All About the Ferber Method Sleep Training Technique

 Ferber Method Step-by-Step Guide

-If you’re wondering how to implement Ferber sleep training with your baby, the technique is fairly straightforward.
+If you’re wondering how to do the Ferber Method with your baby, the technique is fairly straightforward.
 You’ll simply allow them to “cry it out” for gradually increasing periods of time.

 You’ll start small, just letting your baby cry for a couple of minutes before checking on them.
 Then, as the night goes on, you’ll gradually increase the time you wait before you respond to your baby’s crying, but wait no longer than 10 minutes.

-This structure can change based on what you and your baby need, but it could look something like this as an example:
+This structure of the Ferber Method can be modified based on what you and your baby need, but it could look something like our step-by-step example:

 Follow your standard bedtime routine.
 To start, you’ll put your baby down in their crib after their normal bedtime routine, say goodnight, and leave the room.

 Complete the first interval.
-If your baby starts crying, let your baby cry for just a couple of minutes before going to briefly check on them.
+If your baby starts crying, let your baby cry for just a couple of minutes before briefly checking on them.
 Soothe your crying baby by reassuring them that you’re just in the next room, that you love them, and that it’s time to sleep.
 Then, leave the room again.

 Increase the interval.
 If your baby starts crying again, wait a little longer, such as five minutes, and then go check on them.
 Keep the room dim and your voice quiet, speaking no more than you have to when reassuring your baby.
 You can give your little one a comforting pat, but try not to pick them up.